aleloi/aleloi.github.io/master_project_proposal.md

 ## Master thesis project proposal
 This document contains possible master project ideas for a master project to be done by me during period 1 and 2 of 2023.
 I am a second year masters student in [Machine Learning](https://www.kth.se/en/studies/master/machine-learning/msc-machine-learning-1.48533) at KTH.
 The target audience is potential supervisors and examiners, people that may direct me to potential supervisors, or people that may suggest ideas to try and papers to read.

 The document contains
 * an [introduction](#introduction-to-formal-verification) to the topic;
 * a [case study](#case-study-friendship-theorem-and-automation) of proof
-automation systems available for a real formalization project that I've done during this summer;
+automation systems available for a real formalization project that I've done during the summer of 2022;
 * an incomplete survey of existing ML-based proof automation methods for Coq;
 * a list of possible [Master project ideas](#master-project-ideas); hopefully feasible given the time frame, my prior knowledge and computation